 It is because of such a good organization and execution of training that has been very hard to say goodbye and return back home.”

 For more information and if you wish to join the project please send an e-mail with a motivation letter and your CV to firstname.lastname@example.org.

-The coordinator of the partner organisation: Štefan Simončič, president of EPEKA, email@example.com
+The coordinator of the partner organisation: Štefan Simončič, president of the Association EPEKA, Soc.
+Ent. email@example.com

 This project is financed by the European Commission.
 The content of this announcement only expresses the opinions of the author.
 The National agency and the European Commission are in no way responsible for any use of the information the announcement includes.

-The youth program of EPEKA, Soc.
+The youth program of the Association EPEKA, Soc.
 Ent., is supported by the Ministry of Education, Science and Sport — Office of the Republic of Slovenia for Youth.